Rza7199/Volunteer-Match-Application/UserResearch.md

 ## Participant Demographics
 - **Age Group**: demographic focus - 18-25.
-- **Gender**: Majority were male.
+- **Gender**: Heavy skewer towards male.
 - **Occupation**: Majority were students.

 ## Community Service Participation
-- a majority of the survey taker responded with Never at 45% , follow by Occasionally at 41%
+- a Majority of the survey taker responded with Never at 45% , follow by Occasionally at 41%

 ## Desired Features
-- no premium
+- No **premium**
-- organization profile.
+- **organization profile**.

 ## Short Answer Feedback
-- advanced filtering
+- Advanced filtering
-- search feature based on user’s location
+- Search feature based on user’s location
-- easy and simple UI, where user can scroll through the page
+- Easy and simple UI, where user can scroll through the page